Suwarrow: Flora and fauna

 Most of the small islets have only herbs and shrubs, with Pemphis acidula and beach heliotrope (Tournefortia argentea) growing in abundance.
 The larger islands have a dense interior vegetation of Cordia subcordata (tou); indeed, the westernmost island, Motu Tou is named after this woodland (Jones 2001).

 At the end of the 20th century, 3% of all red-tailed tropicbirds in the world (some 400) bred there, as well as 9% of the global population of the lesser frigatebird (about 8500, though only a part of these seem to be present at any one time) (Jones 2001).
 The atoll has been designated an Important Bird Area (IBA) by BirdLife International because it supports, as well as the tropicbirds and frigatebirds, a large breeding colony of sooty terns, with over 40,000 chicks counted in 2008.
 It is also a non-breeding site for bristle-thighed curlews.

 Suwarrow has a rich marine biodiversity, which supports megafauna such as sea turtles, sharks, mantas, and cetaceans including humpback, sperm, and false killer whales.

 Demographics

 Every five years, the Cook Islands government advertises for the Suwarrow island nature reserve caretaker position.
 The position is staffed between April and October by two persons.
-The caretakers act as customs officers for visiting yachts, as well as monitoring the atoll's birdlife.
+The caretakers monitor the atoll's birdlife.
+As of 2023, the rangers are no longer customs officials, and check in must occur on one of the main Cook Islands.
 Previous caretakers have brought their families with them, so the population was significantly higher, but that is not the case today.
 The barge that brings them also brings six months of supplies such as canned food, and several more rangers that clean the island on the first day and leave the caretakers behind.

 The only way to visit the island is with a private yacht or by chartered expedition from Rarotonga, and visitors require permits from the park authorities before being permitted to land.